List of Marilyns in the British Isles: Coverage

-As of April 2020, the list of 2,011 British Isles Marilyns contained:
+As of April 2020, the list of 2,010 British Isles Marilyns contained:

 By height and prominence

 This list was downloaded from the Database of British and Irish Hills ("DoBIH") in October 2018, and are peaks the DoBIH marks as Marilyns ("M").
 As topological prominence is complex to measure, these tables are subject to revision over time, and should not be amended or updated unless the entire DoBIH data is re-downloaded.
 The tables are structured to show rankings by height and prominence over the entire British Isles, or by region.

+Updates

+Since the table was downloaded, the following changes have been made to the list of recognised Marilyns: